stephengold/Acorus/README.md

 ### HelloAcorus

-All Acorus applications extend the `ActionApplication` class or one of its subclasses.
+All Acorus applications extend the `ActionApplication` class or one of its subclasses, usually `AbstractDemo`.

-`HelloAcorus` is an example of a minimal `ActionApplication`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.
+`HelloAcorus` is a very simple example of an `AbstractDemo`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.

+Note that the initialization method is named `actionInitializeApplication`, not `simpleInitApp`!

-A help node is displayed.
+A help node is displayed in the upper right of the viewport.
-It indicates which hotkeys are bound to each action.
-There is a single input mode: the Acorus default input mode.
-In this example,
-the mode simply binds the Esc hotkey to the "SIMPLEAPP_Exit" action.
+It describes the available user actions.
+In the example there is just one action, named "SIMPLEAPP_Exit", which is bound to the Esc key.

 Pressing the Esc key triggers the "SIMPLEAPP_Exit" action.
-The code to handle that action is built into `ActionApplication`.
+Code to handle that action is built into `ActionApplication`.
 It causes the application to terminate.

 Because action names are displayed in the help node,